aaron-old/Angular-4x/Angular-4x/README.md

 - Create a new Web Api Project in Visual Studio
   - it can be 4.x (4.5x, 4.6x, 4.7x), this example uses 4.7.
-- Once the project is created run the following ng command
+- Once the project is created run the following ng command at the directory above the web project <br>
-  - `ng new appName -p {prefix} --routing -g --style {style extension} --directory ./`
+  `ng new appName -p {prefix} --routing -g --style {style extension} --directory ./`

 - A list of the commands are available on [Angular CLI wiki](https://github.com/angular/angular-cli/wiki/new)

-  - this will create the folders inline with the current project structure.
+- This will create the folders inline with the current project structure.

-- Install all the npm dependencies for angular and the project.
+- Install all the npm dependencies for angular and the project (`npm install`).

 - Build the project ` ng build `

-- The dist directory will be used to store the scripts that will run on the index
+- The `dist` directory will be used to store the scripts that will run on the index by default, you can change this location in the `angular.json` file

 In order to get a normal development envrionment, the index of the application needs to contain references to the distribution scripts;